What Medications Can Cause Acne?

-- Medications that can definitely cause acne: We have a large amount of evidence linking these medications to acne
+- Medications that can definitely cause acne: We have a large amount of evidence linking these medications to acne.

-- Medications that may cause acne: We have a considerable but insufficient amount of evidence linking these medications to acne
+- Medications that may cause acne: We have a considerable but insufficient amount of evidence linking these medications to acne.

-- Medications that might cause acne: We have a small amount of evidence linking these medications to acne1
+- Medications that might cause acne: We have a small amount of evidence linking these medications to acne.1

-Regular Acne Is Different from Drug-induced Acne
+Regular Acne Vs. Drug-induced Acne

-Medication History.
-Regular acne can develop in a person who has not used any medication.
+- Medication History: Regular acne can develop in a person who has not used any medication.
 In contrast, drug-induced acne only develops after he has used a medication that can cause acne.

-Time of Onset.
-Regular acne is most common in adolescents (teens) and develops gradually, while drug-induced acne can occur at any age and often begins suddenly.1
+- Time of Onset: Regular acne is most common in adolescents (teens) and develops gradually, while drug-induced acne can occur at any age and often begins suddenly.1

-Location of Lesions on the Body.
-Regular acne typically appears on the face, back, chest, and/or shoulders because the sebaceous (skin oil producing) glands located in these areas of the body tend to produce an abundance of sebum (skin oil).
+- Location of Lesions on the Body: Regular acne typically appears on the face, back, chest, and/or shoulders because the sebaceous (skin oil producing) glands located in these areas of the body tend to produce an abundance of sebum (skin oil).
 Some medications, like AAS and lithium, simply increase a person's already existing tendency to develop regular acne in these areas.
 However, most medications that can cause acne lead to drug-induced acne, which can appear on the face and neck like regular acne but can also develop in unusual locations - such as the lower legs and the back of the arms.1

-Types of Lesions.
-Regular acne usually produces many different types of lesions, including whiteheads, blackheads, papules, pustules, nodules, and cysts.
+- Types of Lesions: Regular acne usually produces many different types of lesions, including whiteheads, blackheads, papules, pustules, nodules, and cysts.
 Medications like AAS and lithium increase a person's existing tendency to develop regular acne, so a person who takes these medications may experience all of these different types of lesions.
 In contrast, drug-induced acne typically produces only papules and pustules - in other words, reddened bumps on the skin that people commonly call "pimples" and "zits."
 It is unusual for a person with drug-induced acne to develop comedones (whiteheads and blackheads).1 Because of these differences, drug-induced acne lesions are often called acneiform, meaning "acne-like."

-Regular Acne and Drug-induced Acne Require Different Treatments
+Regular Acne Treatments Vs. Drug-induced Acne Treatments

 A variety of treatments are available for regular acne.
 These treatments typically improve it slowly over weeks or months.
 On the other hand, drug-induced acne does not respond well to regular acne treatments.
 It does, however, usually clear up gradually after the person stops using the offending medication.